Jialin Li

 We designed a decision tree task and build computational model to study human planning through reaction time and eye-tracking data,.

-Cognitive Model Bayesian Model Eye-tracking Human Experiment Code Experiment
+Cognitive Model Eye-tracking Human Experiment Code PDF Experiment

 Context-dependent Decision-making